 - 10. Centralize your communication efforts

 - Types of Communication Strategies

 While it doesn’t take a rocket scientist to figure out why communication strategies for the workplace are so important, the benefits are worth highlighting.

 - Distribute must-have knowledge better: Creating open channels for effective communication in the workplace, such as regularly scheduled meetings, company newsletters, and performance reviews will arm employees with the knowledge necessary to understand their roles and how to manage their responsibilities.
 An open communication strategy gives teams better opportunities to hit their KPIs. 📈

 - Encourage collaborative problem-solving: Fostering an environment of team collaboration and problem-solving in the workplace by encouraging employees to brainstorm and find solutions together. 🧠

 - Hold only effective and necessary meetings: One of the more common forms of team communication is through a meeting.
 But unnecessary and unproductive meetings are detrimental to effective communication.
 That’s why you must only focus on the critical talking points, which you need to outline before the call or gathering. ⏰

 - Encourage alignment: A major issue for remote teams is misalignment because of the various time zones.
-Your communication strategy must consider ways to strengthen team relationships—whether they’re remote team members or not—by regularly aligning everyone. 👯
+Your project communication plan must consider ways to strengthen team relationships—whether they’re remote team members or not—by regularly aligning everyone. 👯

 - Build trust and maintain transparency: Transparency is key to any communication strategy when managing a team.
 Establish an environment of active listening so you build trust. 🤝